Wild Side (Normani song): Background and release

-Critical response
+Critical reception

 "Wild Side" received critical acclaim upon its release.
 MTV News praised Normani's vocal performance, stating that she "delivers her silky verses with serenity and precision, sizzling with temptation and allure with every breath.
-She never leaves a moment unmilked; her voice masterfully floats along the song's subtle yet thumping production – sampling fellow R&B goddess Aaliyah's 1996 hit 'One In A Million'", and praised Cardi B's rapping on the song, noting that she "slides in with ease."
+She never leaves a moment unmilked; her voice masterfully floats along the song's subtle yet thumping production – sampling fellow R&B goddess Aaliyah's 1996 hit 'One in a Million'", and praised Cardi B's rapping on the song, noting that she "slides in with ease."
 For Pitchfork, Vrinda Jagota called it "a sultry R&B showstopper", adding, "If 'Motivation' was Normani's jubilant breakthrough, 'Wild Side' is the meticulously crafted showpiece that proves she's here to stay."
 For USA Today, Rasha Ali deemed it "a steamy, sensual slow jam."
-Victoria Moorwood of The Recording Academy, stated that the pair "stuck gold" with the songs Interpolation of "One In A Million".
+Victoria Moorwood of the Recording Academy, stated that the pair "struck gold" with the song's interpolation of "One in a Million".

 In August 2021, Billboard placed the single on their 15 Best Aaliyah Samples in Modern R&B/Hip-Hop list.
 American gymnast Jordan Chiles, referred to "Wild Side" as one of her favorite songs.
 The song was named among 15 R&B songs that defined 2021 by BrooklynVegan.